topheman/react-es6-redux/README.md

 * Open a terminal in the react-es6-redux folder and `npm run webpack-dev`
 * Open a terminal in the topheman-apis-proxy folder and `grunt serve` (see more in the [run in local](https://github.com/topheman/topheman-apis-proxy#run-in-local) README section)
 * Go to [http://localhost:8080/](http://localhost:8080/)

+###Continuous Integration

+The CI configuration is highly inpired by my previous project [topheman/vanilla-es6-jspm](https://github.com/topheman/vanilla-es6-jspm).
+On each push, Travis CI will run the tests specified in the [.travis.yml](https://github.com/topheman/react-es6-redux/blob/master/.travis.yml) file, which is mostly:

+* checking if the build task for production works
+* linting source code
+* running unit tests
+* running e2e tests against a built mock version of the site (this part is using [SauceLabs](https://saucelabs.com/buildstatus/react-es6-redux), a cross-browser automation tool built on top of Selenium WebDriver)

 ###Steps